a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 While the actual API is unified for Android and iOS (both for verifying attestation statements and on the mobile clients creating attestation statements), configuration needs to deal with each platform separately.

-### Warden Supreme MWE
+## Warden Supreme Step-by-Step Guide
-Warden Supreme integrates server-side and client side logic into a lean interface.
+Warden Supreme integrates server-side and client-side logic into a lean interface.

-This section illustrates a complete end-to-end setup assuming a Ktor server on the backend and a CMP app.
+This section illustrates a complete end-to-end setup assuming a Ktor server on the backend and a CMP client app.
 To get going, the following steps are required:

 * Decide on HTTPS endpoints to issue challenges and verify attestation statements,